cpbirch/buildless-ui/README.md

 # Summary

-You've seen me making changes and instantly going back to the browser and those changes being reflected.
+Changes to html and javascript files are instantly visible by reloading the browser page.
 To manage Node dependencies, es-dev-server provided by Open-WC manages the resolution of Node libraries.

-You've seen nice encapsulation with ES Modules, when HTML modules and CSS modules the encapsulation journey will be more complete and feel like the UI can be developed like our server side code.
+The encapsulation with ES Modules feels like real programming; when HTML modules and CSS modules arrive the encapsulation journey will be more complete and UI development will feel like our server side sibling.

-I hope I've managed to intrigue you all into taking a look at what the browsers have to offer.
+I hope you're intrigued to look at what modern browsers have to offer.
-It's a little different than existing frameworks but these are the open standards, being adopted by everyone.
+They're a little different from existing frameworks like Angular or React but these are the open standards, being adopted by everyone.
 There is an increasing amount of tutorials and help on these topics.
-So if you're building applications for the future, I'd recommend starting here.
+If you're building applications for the future, I'd recommend starting with [Open-WC](https://open-wc.org).

 ## A couple of final notes